On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Introduction

 However, an increasing number of GRBs are reported to deviate the ``long-collapsar, short-merger" classification pattern, including long duration GRBs with merger origin (e.g. GRB 060614, GRB 211211A, GRB 211227A, GRB 230307A) \citep{060614,YJ_GRB211211A_nature,21227A,2025NSRSun} and short duration GRBs with collapsar origin (e.g. GRB 200826A, GRB 230812B, GRB 240825A) \citep{26A_zhang_2021,12B_Wang_2024,25A_wang_2025}.
 Furthermore, some merger GRBs (including GRB 211211A and GRB 230307A) feature an intrinsically long main burst and thus are suggested to form a special sub-class of Type I GRB, i.e. Type IL GRB \citep{TypeIL_1,TypeIL_2,TypeIL_3}.
 How the compact merger system can produce long duration burst is an open question.

-Similar with the rare short-duration Type II GRBs, those with overwhelming long duration are also scarce: only a small fraction of Type II GRBs can last more than thousands of seconds, named as Ultra-Long GRB (ULGRB).
-The physical scenario of ULGRB remains an open question.
-Whether the ULGRBs remain a tail at the long-end of the distribution of Type II GRB, or distinguish themselves as a distinct new class with very different physical origin, is inconclusive yet.
-Indeed, there are suggestions that ULGRBs are produced by the collapse of a supergiant star \citep{Supergiant_1,Supergiant_2}.
+Similar with the rarity of long-duration Type I GRBs, very long duration Type II GRBs are also scarce: only a very small fraction of Type II GRBs can last more than thousands of seconds, named as Ultra-Long GRB (ULGRB).
+Whether ULGRB just represents a tail at the long-end of the distribution of Type II GRB, or belongs to a distinct new class with a different physical origin, is inconclusive yet \citep{virgili_grb_2013, levan_new_2013, boer_are_2015}.
+There are suggestions that ULGRBs are produced by supergiant star collapse \citep{Supergiant_1,Supergiant_2}, GRBs with central engine of magnetar \citep{greiner_very_2015}, or IMBH-WD tidal disruption \citep{levan_new_2013}.

 Remarkably, some high-energy transients with extremely long duration initially considered to be GRB or ULGRB are finally identified as jetted Tidal Disruption Event (TDE), such as Swift J1644+57 \citep{J1644}.
 In general consideration, TDEs are produced by the disruption of a star by a dormant supermassive black hole when the star passes too close to the black hole, or a White dwarf (WD) by an intermediate-mass black hole \citep{1982_TDE_galaxy,1988Natur.333..523R}.
 In some cases, a relativistic jet could be launched, leading to jetted TDE.
 Recently, more jetted TDE candidates have been found, such as Swift J2058+05 \citep{J2058}, and AT2022cmc \citep{AT2022cmc}.
 Determining whether a very long high energy transient is a jetted TDE or a ULGRB is helpful to probe the nature of the transient.
 Unfortunately, this is usually a very challenging task because of the rare occurrence and fast-fading nature of these astronomical transient events.